 Chas Rader-Shieber, director

-In the 2017-2018 season Mr Rader-Shieber debuts with Kentucky Opera for Ariadne auf Naxos and returns to Des Moines Metro Opera for Rusalka and Portland Opera for Gluck’s Orfeo.
-Future seasons include a return to Pinchgut Opera.
+In the 2018-2019 season Mr Rader-Shieber returns to Pinchgut Opera to direct Hasse’s Artaserse, as well as Monteverdi’s Il ritorno d’Ulisse in patria.
+He also makes a return to Portland Opera for La finta giardiniera.
+Last season included debuts with Kentucky Opera for Ariadne auf Naxos and returns to Des Moines Metro Opera for Rusalka and Portland Opera for Gluck’s Orfeo.

 Mr Rader-Shieber’s 2016-2017 season included a debut with Pittsburgh Opera for La traviata and a return to Des Moines Metro Opera for Gluck’s Orfeo.
 Previously, he continued his association with the Curtis Insitute of Music, directing Capriccio.
 On the international stage, Mr. Rader-Shieber directed Faust with the Macau Festival, and made a return to Pinchgut Opera in Australia for their production of L’amant jaloux.

 Among his many other Handel credits, he directed lavish and modern stagings of Semele for the Arizona Opera and the Skylight Opera Theatre, Alcina at the Curtis Institute of Music, Giulio Cesare at the Pittsburgh, Minnesota and Edmonton Operas, and Tamerlano at the Spoleto Festival USA.
 He has also directed other Baroque operas, including Monteverdi’s L’Incoronazione di Poppea for Pittsburgh Opera Center and the Curtis Institute, and Purcell’s Dido and Aeneas at the Curtis Institute.